Whatapalaver/vanilla_notes/README.md

 *This construction makes sense to me and is expansible* *Designed to be viewed in the browser console only*

-- [ ] Create a notes app
+- [x] Create a notes app that shows list of notes
-*This is an unfinished work in progress.
-I am currently stuck on showing a page view of a single note.
-Stage 9 of instructions*
+- [x] Create a single page app that shows single view when clicking a list item *This last stage was particularly tricky and I only managed it by referring to @Mschmidt19 solution.
+Which involved creating a page-controller where I declared variables up front.*

 My test script for the console: